odcambc/gyoza/workflow/report/rc_var_plot.rst

-**Important note:** make sure you click on the eye icon in the Path section above to refresh the view and load the correct image.
+**Important note:** make sure you click on the eye icon above to refresh the view and load the correct image.

 For every combination of sample attributes, the distribution of allele frequencies is shown as a split violin to compare replicates.
 Rows correspond to time points.